vadim-korsakov/checkoutfinland.github.io/source/index.html.md

 ---- | -----------
 200 | Token was migrated successfully
-201 | Token has already been migrated, will return existing checkout-token 400 | Merchant with given ID not found
+201 | Token has already been migrated, will return existing checkout-token 400 | Merchant with given ID not found.
 500 | General internal server error

 ## Token removal